 UNJ PEDULI TSUNAMI BANTEN POST-DISASTER SURVEY

 UNJ Public Relations 02/01/2019.
-Saturday, December 22nd 2018, Tsunami strike Banten and Lampung coastal areas.
+Saturday, December 22nd, 2018, Tsunami strike Banten and Lampung coastal areas.
 The tsunami was triggered by Mt.
 Anak Krakatau eruption and damaged various area.
-One of the most impacted area was Pandeglang, Banten.
+One of the most impacted areas was Pandeglang, Banten.
 Universitas Negeri Jakarta (UNJ) had sent Dr. Budiaman (coordinator of KKN and PKM LPPM UNJ management center), Khrisnamurti, M.Sc (Head of Public Relations), Dr. Muhammad Zid (Dean of Faculty of Social Sciences UNJ), Slamet, M.Pd (Team Beta UNJ Peduli Sigi, Palu and Faculty of Sport Sciences UNJ lecturer), and Oky (Driver from UNJ) as UNJ Peduli volunteers on Friday (28/12/2018).

 In Tanjung Jaya Village, UNJ Peduli communicated with Mr. Asep as the secretary of Tanjung Jaya Village.
-Tanjung Jaya Village is a strategic place to build a post because it is far from the beach and accessible for the tsunami victim.
+Tanjung Jaya Village is a strategic place to build a post because it is far from the beach and accessible for the tsunami victims.
 UNJ Peduli also surveyed some posts around Tanjung Jaya Village, which are Dompet Dhuafa, Dinas Sumber Daya Alam dan Pemukiman Provinsi Banten, Komunitas Peduli Bencana, UNTIRTA and PNPB Provinsi Banten as the official agency for disaster management data and information centers.

 On the second day (29/12), UNJ Peduli went to another impacted area in Sumur Sub-district.
-This area is closer to the beach; therefore, many houses and facility are damaged.
+This area is closer to the beach; therefore, many houses and facilities are damaged.
 Once again, UNJ Peduli contacted Sumur Sub-district Head to find out the best location to build another post.
-By the suggestion from the Sub-district Head, UNJ Peduli headed to Kampung Paniis, Taman Jaya Villagebecause the area was also heavily impacted and have not received many help.
+By the suggestion from the Sub-district Head, UNJ Peduli headed to Kampung Paniis, Taman Jaya Village because the area was also heavily impacted and have not received much help.
 Through this survey, UNJ Peduli will continue to maintain coordination and distribute donations accordingly.